zainf7/SC-900/README.md

 # SC-900
-My study notes and exam prep for the Microsoft SC-900 certification
+My study notes and exam prep for the Microsoft SC-900 certification - Passed Feb 2025
 # SC-900: Microsoft Security, Compliance, and Identity Fundamentals

 This repository contains my personal study notes and prep material for the **Microsoft SC-900** certification exam.